 Arrive in Marrakech in the morning and get settled into the Riad hotel, close to the Jmaa el Fna.
 Our first official meeting point will be at dinner that evening.
 After dinner, we’ll stroll through the Jmaa el Fna square for a quick glimpse into how the marketplace transforms itself and comes alive at night with food stands, musicians, henna artists, storytellers, and spicy ginger tea and dessert stands.

-Marrakech offers insight into the history of rural to urban migration in Morocco as well as the Western retelling of the Moroccan aesthetic.
+Marrakech offers insight into the history of rural to urban migration in Morocco, as well as the Western retelling of the Moroccan aesthetic.
 Most Moroccans who live here can trace their family history to the rural Atlas mountains and speak some of the Amazigh languages.
 For guests who plan to arrive early, we suggest they visit the Majorelle Gardens, the Yves Saint Laurent Museum, Macaal Museum, or Dar Si Said Museum as we will not have time to visit all of these wonderful places on our tour.

 HIGHLIGHTS: Tajine cooking class and guided tour of Marrakech medina

-Learn to cook traditional Moroccan meals like Tajines and couscous with a local organization that helps disadvantaged women gain work experience by training them in job readiness skills and the preparation of Moroccan food.
+Learn to cook traditional Moroccan meals like Tajines and couscous with a local organization that helps disadvantaged women gain work experience by training them in job readiness skills and the preparation of authentic Moroccan food.

-Follow this up with a guided walking tour around Marrakech’s medina and a visit to Dar el Basha museum.
+This is followed up with a guided walking tour around Marrakech’s medina and a visit to Dar el Basha museum.
 In the evening guests are free to explore Marrakech’s medina on their own; folks can either eat at the pop up restaurants that fill the square every night, or choose to eat in some of the restaurants surrounding the square.

-ACCOMMODATIONS: Marrakech riad in the old medina
+ACCOMMODATIONS: Marrakech riad in the old medina.

 HIGHLIGHTS: Guided tour of Kasbah in Telouet, sunset in Ait Ben Haddou, traditional lunch along Morocco's famous Tizi n' Techka road.

-That evening we will stay in neighboring town, Ait Ben Haddou, known for its fortresses and most recently for many film and TV shows, including Game of Thrones.
+That evening we will stay in neighboring town, Ait Ben Haddou, known for its fortresses and, most recently, for many film and TV shows, including Game of Thrones.